rheap1/whos-that-guy/README.md

 # whos-that-guy
-TigerHacks 2023 media focused project on celebrity identification.
+TigerHacks 2023 media-focused project on celebrity identification.

+Currently only includes FNAF main characters, but there is room for more in the database.